Prime-Holding/rx_bloc/packages/rx_bloc_cli/mason_templates/bricks/rx_bloc_base/__brick__/README.md

 After this is done the event stream exposed by `SseService` can be used by any BLoC.{{/realtime_communication}}

 ## Feature OTP

 The `feature_otp` brick contains a number of useful widgets that can help you with building sms/pin code screens or workflows for your app.
 The brick contains widgets for entering pin codes, pasting them, resend logic and more.
 For more info please visit [widget_toolkit_otp](https://pub.dev/packages/widget_toolkit_otp)

+{{#cicd}}
+## CI/CD

+The project comes preconfigured with [Fastlane][fastlane_lnk] which allows building and deploying of android and iOS apps.
+All the necessary code can be found inside the `{app_directory}/fastlane/Fastfile` file.
+You may need to configure additional project related settings before it can run successfully (such as certificates, credentials, provisioning profiles, team id,...).

+For more information on how to configure your Fastfile, please check out [this example][booking_app_lnk].{{/cicd}}

 ## Next Steps